twitter/finatra/finatra/README.md

  * Other
      * `@RequestInject`: Injects the Finagle Http Request

-*Note: HTTP requests with a content-type of application/json, are similarly parsed without the use of "Request Field" annotations.
+*Note: HTTP requests with a content-type of application/json, are similarly parsed (but "Request Field" annotations are ignored).
 See [JSON](#json) section below.*

 ## Responses